Limited Time Only! 40% OFF HARLEM Bundles + FREE Shipping On All US Orders $75+

 What are baby hairs, otherwise known as edges?
 These are the thin wispy hair on your hairline.
 Your edges are also the most fragile part of your crown.
 Knowing how to do edges and laying them down is what every naturalista looks forward to in their hair routine, to give their look that extra touch.
 However, achieving this can be challenging.
 If you’ve noticed your edges are starting to thin or are damaged.

 If your hair routine involves a lot of heat or over-styling, you might begin to experience hair breaking off and thinned-out edges over time.
 Though there are many hairstyles for thin edges, it can be easy for them to become damaged.
-But the good news is, in most cases, your baby hair can grow right back by using natural hair products and with the right amount of care.
-We are here to guide you through the process of how to grow edges back full and healthy again!
+But the good news is, in most cases, your baby hair can come right back by using natural hair products and with the right amount of care.
+We are here to guide you through the process of how to get edges back full and healthy again!

-It is important to understand the underlying cause of why your edges are thinning if you want to grow, protect and maintain them.
+It is important to understand the underlying cause of why your edges are thinning if you want to protect and maintain them.
 We’re here to break down some reasons your edges may be thinning.

-If you have been going through a period of stress recently, then your hair growth cycle might be interrupted, causing your hairline to be less resilient.
+If you have been going through a period of stress recently, then your hair cycle might be interrupted, causing your hairline to be less resilient.

 Chemically treating your hair with a relaxer or color, and applying heat too often might be the reason why you are experiencing a thinning edge or hair breakage.